terry07/terry07/README.md

 👯 I’m looking to collaborate on ideas regarding Semi-Supervised Learning (SSL) — Let’s work together on this exciting field!

-🤔 I’m looking for help with article ideas — Would love some input on topics that could benefit from better explanation or a fresh perspective.
+🤔 I’m searching for new article ideas — Would love some input on topics that could benefit from better explanation or a fresh perspective.

 💬 Ask me about Weakly-supervised Learning methods and how to use unlabeled data effectively — Let’s chat about how to improve learning with minimal labeled data!